-We believe we currently have sufficient capital to fund development activities of COPREXATM, TRIMESTATM, anti-CD4 802-2, CORRECTATM and SOLOVAXTM during 2006 and 2007 and 2008.
-Assuming our NDA for COPREXATM is filed, accepted and ultimately approved for market in 2008, we will generate cash flow from the sales of COPREXATM.
+Based on our current capital expenditures, we believe we currently have sufficient capital to fund development activities of COPREXATM, TRIMESTATM, anti-CD4 802-2, CORRECTATM, SOLOVAXTM, Z-monocys and EFFIRMATM during 2007 and 2008.
+Assuming our NDA for COPREXATM is filed, accepted and ultimately approved for market in 2008 by the FDA, we will generate cash flow from the sales of COPREXATM.
 However, if our business does not generate any cash flow, we will need to raise additional capital to continue development of the product beyond 2009.
 To the extent additional capital is not available when we need it, we may be forced to sublicense our rights to our product candidates, abandon our development efforts altogether, or lose our licenses to our product candidates, any of which would have a material adverse effect on the prospects of our business.
 See also the risks identified under the section entitled "Risk Factors" in this report.